The Boats of Summer: New York Harbor and Hudson River Day Passenger and Excursion Vessels

 This spread illustrates two organizing principles that are not explained: the year in large type size (1913) is the year the boat was first put in service but on the Table of Contents it is treated as a 1921; in fact it is preceded by an 1893 boat listed as 1920 and followed by a 1924, followed by a 1902 listed as a 1925.
 This all makes sense because it is the latest/newest service date that matters.

 Then, note the A–F list in the margin: is “C” missing?
-No, “C” is the “De Witt Clinton iteration” of the boat that the text will be presenting in detail.
+No, “C” is the “De Witt Clinton iteration” of the boat that this chapter will be presenting in detail.

 Within just a few paragraphs of the Preface you will grasp what great affinity Elliott held for the “big steamers” of his youth spent along/on the Hudson River in the 1930s to ‘50s, by the end of which not just the boats but the memories of them were fading, hence his sense of urgency to document and preserve their history.